Benjamin-Gasparini/Markov-Chain-Monte-Carlo-Algorithms/README.md

 # Markov-Chain-Monte-Carlo-Algorithms
-Implementations of ULA, SGLD, variance reduced SGLD for different problems
+The two Qmd files contain R implementations of ULA and SGLD respectively for the examples in Chapter 3 of the thesis.